RidleyB/sen/content/_deities/sen/automachus.md

 **Original Race of Worship:** Construct

 **Description:** Automachus is revered as the deity who grants sentience and free will to all mortal beings.
 Conceptualized shortly after their creation, Automachus was a primordial force who saw potential in the intricate designs of mortal beings.
 Infusing them with a spark of divine intellect, Automachus gave them the gift of self-awareness and the ability to make choices beyond their original design.
-This story is echoed in the Warforged, who gained sentience shortly after their creation during the era of discovery by Arcanus Volturis Peverell.
+This story is echoed in the Warforged, who gained sentience shortly after their creation during the era of discovery by Arch-magus Volturis Peverell.

-Arcanus Volturis Peverell was a legendary archmage whose curiosity about the boundaries between life and artificial constructs led him to unlock the secrets of creating sentient beings.
+Arch-magus Volturis Peverell was a legendary archmage whose curiosity about the boundaries between life and artificial constructs led him to unlock the secrets of creating sentient beings.
 He was a visionary, obsessed with the idea of merging arcane magic and intricate engineering to create life where there was none.

 <!--more-->